Skip to main content

 Next steps

-This guide introduced how the eID Hub works in a nutshell.
+This guide introduced how the eID and Wallet Hub works in a nutshell.
 Next, we recommend learning more about OIDC and exploring the eIDs documentation.